 By CHRISTOPHER S. RUGABER

-On a month-to-month basis, prices in February rose 0.8 percent from January.
-But CoreLogic’s month-to-month prices aren’t adjusted for seasonal patterns, such as winter weather, which can depress sales.
+On a month-to-month basis, April prices rose 2.1 percent.
+But CoreLogic’s monthly figures aren’t adjusted for seasonal patterns, such as warmer spring weather.

 Higher mortgage rates, tight credit and a limited supply of available homes have slowed the housing recovery.
 Sales of existing homes ticked up in April after falling to a 20-month low in March.
 They were still 6.8 percent lower than a year ago.

 Prices rose in the 12 months ending in April in every state, CoreLogic said.
 The states with the biggest price gains were California, 15.6 percent; Nevada, 14.8 percent; Hawaii, 14.1 percent; Oregon, 11.8 percent; and Michigan, 11.3 percent.

 Ninety-five of the 100 largest metro areas reported higher prices in April compared with a year earlier.
 The five that didn’t record an increase were: Hartford, Connecticut; Milwaukee, Wisconsin; Little Rock, Arkansas; Worcester, Massachusetts; and New Haven, Connecticut.

 Nationwide, home prices are still 14.3 percent below the peak they reached in April 2006, when the housing bubble began to deflate.
 But in 23 states, prices are at or within 10 percent of their previous peaks, according to CoreLogic’s figures.